dita-ot/docs/reference/markdown/Markdown-schemas.md

-As of version 5.0, the _LwDITA_ plug-in provides the `MarkdownReader` class that supports a new `$schema` key in the YAML front matter block.
+Starting with version 5.0 of the _LwDITA_ plug-in, the `MarkdownReader` class supports a new `$schema` key in the YAML front matter block.
 This key can be used to define parsing options in topic files for more control over how Markdown content is converted to DITA.

 > **Note:** Requires DITA-OT 4.1 or newer.